brownieboy/es6bindall/README.md

   }
   ```

-While an improvement over Workaround 1, there's still a lot of code in your constructor just to bind your methods.
+While an improvement over Workaround 1, that's still a lot of code to add to your constructor just to bind your methods.
 And so...

 ##Workaround 3 - Bind all methods manually in constructor with es6bindAll
-...and so, I borrowed an idea from Backbone, which has [a _.bindAll() function](http://underscorejs.org/#bindAll) (actually part of Underscore), which you can call in your Backbone class constructors to bind its methods to itself.
-From that, I've created es6BindAll as a simple function that binds a supplied list of method names to a supplied context (```this```).
+...and so, I borrowed an idea from Backbone, which has [a _.bindAll() function](http://underscorejs.org/#bindAll) (actually part of Underscore).
+You can generally call this in your Backbone class constructors in order to bind the methods to the class object.
+Following that idea, I've created es6BindAll as a simple function that binds a supplied list of method names to a supplied context (```this```).
 It takes two arguments:

 1. The context (i.e an object) to which the methods are to be bound.
 2. An array of method names.
 Those methods must exist in the current component/class, i.e. they can't be external functions.